schmudde/blog/content/posts/2020-06-23-internet-community.md

 ## On Sharing

 The other night I was talking to a friend about sharing political opinions on Twitter.
-As I watch from Italy, the United States is suffering a crisis of conscious as it attempts to navigate a pandemic.
+As I watch from Italy, the United States is suffering a crisis of conscience as it attempts to navigate a pandemic.
 Looming in the background is a presidential election in November where disinformation is being spread about the basic mechanisms of democracy - most recently regarding [the legitimacy of mail-in ballots](https://roguerocket.com/2020/05/27/twitter-fact-checks-trump/) - from the very head of the government itself.

 **I still believe that the best internet is the internet that engenders community and conversation**.
 A network of thought is like a community of artists. **Each person who shares their small creative act invites a response**.
 An observed reaction cannot be unseen.
 The river only flows one way.

 The bureaucrat is a slave to the machine.
 They move information along uncritically.
 No conversation is desired or necessary; the acts are justified by the process itself.

 **The performative aspects of social media** - likes, retweets, and chasing engagement - **are different than the conversational tools of message boards and newsgroups**.
 "Engagement," as it is called in the analytics dashboard, is cosmetic.
-It obscures the difference between conflict and conversation
+It obscures the difference between conflict and conversation.

 So my line is simple - I share political opinions online when I feel like I have something to contribute to a conversation.
 And that's not very often.